The metaplectic action on modulation spaces: Basic definitions and notation

 Mixed-norm Lebesgue spaces were systematically explored in \cite{BenedekPanzone1961}.
 Most properties, such as completeness, duality and interpolation relations hold in an analogous fashion to the versions of the standard Lebesgue spaces.
 The modulation spaces associated to $L^{p,q}_m(\R^{2d})$ are then given by

 where $g\in\mathcal{S}(\R^d) \setminus \{0 \}$ is fixed.
 It is well-known that $\MSpace{p,q}{m}$ is independent of $g$, and that the associated norm

 is independent up to equivalence.
 Traditionally, the modulation spaces are defined using the short-time Fourier transform, but the phase factor in \eqref{eq:tau-representation} has no impact on the definition or the induced norms.
+Due to the algebraic relation to the ambiguity function, the cross-Wigner distribution can be used as well.
 Using the ambiguity function instead of the windowed Fourier transform will make the interaction with the metaplectic action somewhat easier, specifically in the connection with twisted convolution in the proof of \thref{thm:main_weighted}.
 In the spirit of the STFT, we will refer to $g\in\mathcal{S}(\R^d)$ as \textit{the window function} of $\AF(\dotp,g)$.

 Modulation spaces are Banach spaces, with natural, continuous embeddings as closed subspaces of $L^{p,q}_m(\R^{2d})$.
 The reconstruction formula is given by

 where the adjoint acts (in the weak sense) as